Electrolytic iron: Other methods

-Moreover, an ion exchange method is known as wet type process in addition to electrolytic refining.
+An ion exchange method is known as wet-type process in addition to electrolytic refining.

 Application

 Electrolytic iron is utilized by the aerospace sector in areas where components are safety critical.
 Landing gear, engine shafts in jet aircraft, and gas turbines of generators, are areas that require the use of electrolytic iron.
 It is also used in research and development, special alloys (maraging steel, Ni-base alloys, Ti alloys), sputtering targets, chemicals (etching liquids), etc. In addition, it is used as a raw material for Japanese swords produced using traditional Japanese techniques.